Daniel J. Frey

 That's one of the discomforting realities of life in America.

-Comfort shortens vision, curtails possibilities, deadens responsibilities.
+Comfort shortens vision, curtails possibilities, and deadens responsibilities.

 This past election, only slightly more than half of Americans were made uncomfortable.